-Breckland Council have formed a Local Asset Backed Company (LABV) with The Land Group (Breckland) Ltd. The objective of Breckland Bridge Ltd is to achieve financial returns and accelerate long term regeneration and economic growth to projects in the Council area, with a view to maximising revenue for the shareholder whilst still securing the economic, social and environmental well-being of the Council area.
+Breckland Council have formed a Local Asset Backed Company (LABV) with The Land Group (Breckland) Ltd. The objective of Breckland Bridge Ltd is to accelerate long term regeneration and economic growth through projects in the Council area, with a view to securing the economic, social and environmental well-being of the Council area whilst also delivering a financial return for the shareholders.